 Showtime's Yellowjackets is the story of a girls’ soccer team dealing with darkness and danger while stranded in the Canadian wilderness for 19 months after a plane crash.
 The story alternates among (some of?) the survivors, now adults, trying to solve multiple mysteries connected to their time in the woods.
 It’s variously funny and dark and sweet—and very, very scary.
-Happily, there will be a season two eventually, but until that glorious day arrives, these books will help evoke everything you love about the show.

 In Adam Nevill’s The Ritual (2011), four friends on a hiking trip in northern Scandinavia stumble upon a remote house filled with artifacts of dark rituals and pagan sacrifices.
 Then they realize that there’s a presence in the wilderness and they’ve become its prey.